-The practice had radiation protection file.
+The practice did not have a radiation protection file.
 We checked the provider's radiation protection records as X-rays were taken and developed at the practice.
 We also looked at X-ray equipment and talked with staff about its use.
-The radiation protection file contained the local rules.
-The practice had a radiation protection adviser and had appointed a radiation protection supervisor.
+The practice did not have local rules.
+The practice did not have a radiation protection adviser.
+The principal dentist told us they were the radiation protection supervisor.

 The principal dentist told us arrangements were in place to ensure the safety of the equipment.
-A new X-ray unit was installed in May 2016 and the practice was awaiting the results of the critical examination report.
-The practice had two other X-ray units which were serviced in October 2012.
+A new X-ray unit had been installed in September 2013 and critical examination and acceptance test was undertaken.
+The X-ray unit had been serviced in June 2016.
+We noted the practice did not have an ongoing service contract for the X-ray equipment.
+When asked staff told us a service contract was not in place.

-The principal dentist told us the X-ray units had been serviced after this date.
-When asked the staff could not provide these servicing records.
-We noted the practice did not record the quality of the X-ray giving due regard to the Ionising Radiation (Medical Exposure) Regulations (IR(ME)R) 2000.
+We noted the practice did not record the quality of X-rays taking into the Ionising Radiation (Medical Exposure) Regulations (IRMER) 2000.
 When asked staff were not aware of these requirements.